Pride of the Pack: Tech. Sgt. Aaron Jennings

 |0

 This work, Pride of the Pack: Tech.
 Sgt.
-Aaron Jennings [Image 3 of 3], by SrA Maria Umanzor Guzman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Aaron Jennings, by SrA Maria Umanzor Guzman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.